carlmontanari/scrapli/docs/details.md

 ```

 1. The single most important part -- a regular expression (PCRE2) that matches any/all prompts the device may show.
+2. Optional array of strings that indicate a matched prompt should be excluded -- this applies only
+to the global prompt pattern.
-2. The "mode" to acquire and send inputs to by default.
+3. The "mode" to acquire and send inputs to by default.
-3. An array of "modes" that define a more explicit pattern that matches the prompt of this mode, and which other modes are accessible from the given mode (and how to access them).
+4. An array of "modes" that define a more explicit pattern that matches the prompt of this mode, and which other modes are accessible from the given mode (and how to access them).
-4. Prompts can be tricky to match with a regular expression without accidentally matching other mode prompts too -- this is a list of strings that, if a prompt contains them, would preclude a possible prompt from matching this mode.
+5. Prompts can be tricky to match with a regular expression without accidentally matching other mode prompts too -- this is a list of strings that, if a prompt contains them, would preclude a possible prompt from matching this mode.
-5. Instructions on how to acquire another mode from this mode -- these instructions are very simple -- send an input, send a return character, send a *prompted* input (for things like expecting a password prompt).
+6. Instructions on how to acquire another mode from this mode -- these instructions are very simple -- send an input, send a return character, send a *prompted* input (for things like expecting a password prompt).
+7. You can always "manually" enter modes by sending inputs (or for password related things more
+likely using `sendPromptedInput` or the python/go equivalent), however for privilege levels this
+should generally be baked into the platform.
+In this case we send `enable`, expecting `Password:`
+and then send the value the "enable" field via a lookup (more on this below), alternatively you
+could simply put your credentials here in plaintext if you're into that sort of thing.
-6. A list of strings that when found in the output of some input will cause the result object to be marked as "failed" -- this is not an error scrapli will return, but is more an annotation that the given input completed successfully but likely did not succeed.
+8. A list of strings that when found in the output of some input will cause the result object to be marked as "failed" -- this is not an error scrapli will return, but is more an annotation that the given input completed successfully but likely did not succeed.
-7. Instructions for what libscrapli should do immediately upon successfully opening a connection to a device of this flavor.
+9. Instructions for what libscrapli should do immediately upon successfully opening a connection to a device of this flavor.
 Typically this includes disabling fancy prompt things, disabling pagination, and possibly disabling console/terminal logging output.
-8. Instructions for what libscrapli should do before closing the connection.
+10. Instructions for what libscrapli should do before closing the connection.
 Usually this just means sending "exit", "quit", or "logout" in order to nicely close/clean-up the connection.

 Lastly, here is a lazily LLM generated schema if you're into that sort of thing (that appears to be pretty accurate):